Cyb3rMatt/GetoraDev/README.md

 Full Stack Web Developer
 ------------------------

+## 🚀 About Me
-• Pursuing a BS degree in Computer Science.
+• I'm a Undergraduate Student pursuing a BS degree in Computer Science with a keen interest in Cyber Security and Software Development.

 ### Skills